Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Introduction

-The Relative Survival (RS) framework \cite{ederer1961} is an alternative approach to estimate Net Survival when cause of death information is unavailable or unreliable.
-RS compares the Observed -all causes- Survival in the group of diseased patients and the \textit{Expected Survival}, which is the survival in a comparable group of individuals in the general population who are not under study and are considered free of the disease under investigation.
-By combining Observed and Expected Survival, the Relative Survival framework provides an alternative way to isolate cancer-specific survival experienced by patients diagnosed with cancer.
-Historically, one of the most commonly used non-parametric estimator in the Relative Survival framework was the \textit{Ederer II} estimator \cite{ederer1961}.
-Perme et al. (2011) \cite{perme2011} showed that the Ederer II estimator is actually a biased estimator of Net Survival, since it actually estimate another quantity, the \textit{Observable Net Survival}, the survival function associated to the \textit{Cause-Specific Hazard} \cite{tsiatis2014}.
-They proposed another estimator, the \textit{Pohar-Perme} estimator, which was proved to be an unbiased estimator of Net Survival.
-It has been subsequently shown that using age-standardization or age-group specific estimates, the bias coming from the Ederer II estimator considered as estimator of Net Survival can be effectively ignored and there is also a ‘benefit’ in precision for longer term survival \cite{lambert2015}.
+The \textit{Relative Survival} (RS) framework \cite{ederer1961} is an alternative approach to estimate NS when cause of death information is unavailable or unreliable.
+In this framework two survival functions are compared: the (observed) all-cause survival in the group of diseased patients and the \textit{Expected Survival} (ES), which is the survival in a comparable group of individuals in the general population who are not under study and are considered free of the disease under investigation.
+By combining all-cause survival and ES, the RS framework provides an alternative way to isolate cancer-specific survival experienced by patients diagnosed with cancer.
+Historically, one of the most commonly used non-parametric estimator in the RS framework was the \textit{Ederer II} estimator \cite{ederer1961}.
+Perme et al. (2011) \cite{perme2011} showed that the Ederer II estimator is actually a biased estimator of NS, since it actually estimate another quantity, the \textit{Observable} NS, the survival function associated to the \textit{Cause-Specific Hazard} \cite{tsiatis2014}.
+They proposed another estimator, the \textit{Pohar-Perme} estimator, which was proved to be a consistent estimator of NS.
+It has been subsequently shown that using age-standardization or age-group specific estimates, the bias coming from the Ederer II estimator considered as estimator of NS is negligible, and there is also a “benefit” in precision for longer term survival \cite{lambert2015}.